ksk-science/Unitree-temperature-monitor/README.md

 | 75°C | 🟠 Orange | Hot |
 | 90°C+ | 🔴 Red | Very Hot |
 | 120°C | 🔴 Deep Red | Critical |

+## 🦾 Live Position Tracking

+When connected to a real G1 robot, the dashboard displays live motor positions in real-time:

+### How It Works
+- Motor position data (joint angles) is streamed via WebSocket alongside temperature data
+- The 3D model's joints are updated in real-time to match the robot's actual pose
+- Each joint rotates around its defined axis according to the URDF kinematic structure
+- Position updates can be toggled on/off without affecting temperature visualization

+### Features
+- **Real-time Visualization**: See the robot's exact pose as it moves
+- **Accurate Kinematics**: Uses URDF joint definitions for precise positioning
+- **Toggle Control**: Enable/disable position updates with the "Show Positions" button (ON by default)
+- **Detailed Information**: Click any motor to view position in both degrees and radians
+- **Smooth Updates**: Quaternion-based rotations for smooth, artifact-free joint movements

+### Use Cases
+- Monitor robot pose during teleoperation
+- Verify joint positions during autonomous tasks
+- Debug motion planning and control
+- Visualize robot configuration in real-time
+- Educational demonstrations of robot kinematics

+**Note**: Position tracking requires connection to a real robot.
+In test mode, only temperature simulation is available.

 ## 📁 Project Structure